Ko Kyung-pyo: 2015–2018: Breakthrough and rising popularity

-Go gained wider recognition with his roles in Reply 1988 (2015) as Sung Sun-woo.
-In January, Go and the rest of the casts and crews went to vacation in Phuket, Thailand, which was organized by the Reply 1988 production crew as a reward for the success of the drama.
-There, Go and other three boys were "kidnapped" by director Na Young-seok.
-He brought them to Namibia in southern Africa for his Travel show over flower spin-off.
-The boys were in Africa for 10 days and went to popular destinations such as Victoria Park and Dune 45.
-In February 2016, Go featured in tvN's travel program Youth Over Flowers: Africa.
+Ko gained wider recognition with his roles in Reply 1988 (2015) as the dutiful son and friend Sung Sun-woo.
+In January, Ko and the rest of the casts and crews went to vacation in Phuket, Thailand, which was organized by the Reply 1988 production crew as a reward for the success of the drama.
+There, Ko and other three other cast members were "kidnapped" by director Na Young-seok.
+He brought them to Namibia in southern Africa for his travel show over Youth Over Flowers where the filmed in Africa for 10 days.

-In the following year, Go starred in Don't Dare to Dream (2016).
-The story follows weather caster Pyo Na-ri (Gong Hyo-jin) and news anchor Lee Hwa-shin (Jo Jung-suk), who have been long-time colleagues at SBC broadcasting station.
-Three years ago, Na-ri developed feelings for Hwa-shin, but everything takes a turn when she encounters the impeccably charming Go Jung-won (Go Kyung-pyo), a wealthy heir and a close friend of Hwa-shin.
-He received the "New Star Award" at the 2016 SBS Drama Awards for his role.

-In 2017, Go starred in tvN's fantasy-romance drama Chicago Typewriter alongside Yoo Ah-in and Im Soo-jung.
-The same year, he was cast in his first leading role in KBS's drama Strongest Deliveryman alongside Chae Soo-bin.
+The following year, Ko starred in Don't Dare to Dream (2016).
+He received the New Star Award at the 2016 SBS Drama Awards for his performance.
+In 2017, Go starred in tvN's fantasy-romance drama Chicago Typewriter.
+The same year, he was cast in his first leading role in the KBS drama Strongest Deliveryman alongside Chae Soo-bin.
 He then starred in medical thriller drama Cross which premiered in January 2018.